 I was wondering if you don’t use any credit cards, how did you establish your credit history?
 My son is 17 years old and I would like to tell him to only get an American Express (which he has to pay off each month) when he becomes an adult so he can establish a credit history.
 Then, when he decides to purchase a house, he can do so with a lower interest loan that comes with good credit (now they are stipulating a FICO score of over 700 or 720).
-However, if there is a way for him to avoid getting a credit or charge cards altogether and he would still be able to get a mortgage, I would obviously prefer this method.
+However, if there is a way for him to avoid getting a credit card altogether and he would still be able to get a mortgage, I would obviously prefer this method.
 Could you please advise?

 You pose an excellent question.